avaframe/AvaFrame/docs/moduleAna5Utils.rst

 comparable to the intensity given in the range-time diagram from radar measurements.

 ..
 Note::
-  The **tt-diagram** and the **range-time diagram** can be produced *during run time* of :py:mod:`com1DFA`, or as a postprocessing step.
+  The data processing for the **tt-diagram** and the **range-time diagram** can be produced *during run time* of :py:mod:`com1DFA`, or as a postprocessing step.
 However, the second option requires saving all the required time steps of the flow parameter fields, which is much more computationally expensive compared to the first option.

 To run
 ~~~~~~~